 Are there any plans to expand this project to other neighbourhoods?

 Can people or businesses donate, participate or volunteer for these programmes?

 Thank you to Juan, to Proinfants, and to the entire team that works day after day helping children.
-We are proud to be a part of this project that wants less children on the street, less hungry children, less children suffering from violence or abandonment, and more children in school.
+We are proud to be a part of this project that wants fewer children on the street, fewer hungry children, fewer children suffering from violence or abandonment, and more children in school.
 If you have a business, or simply find that this article has touched your heart, we implore you to help us to help them.
-Are you in
+Are you interested?

 From high standing luxury flats to penthouses or houses with swimming pool in Barcelona in the most privileged areas, we would like to invite you to take a look at our catalogue of properties with the most extraordinary features for...

 At Withfor, the ethical real estate agency in Barcelona, we have great news to share with you: we have joined the community of certified B Corp™ companies!

 Barcelona is one of the top European destinations at the moment and one of the most sought-after areas for foreigners to live in.
 As expected, this has led to a high demand for rental properties in the city in recent...